 3. Historical Collections of the Great Lakes

-The main purpose of the Historical Collections of the Great Lakes (HCGL) is to collect, preserve, and make available historical materials documenting the U. S. Great Lakes region and connecting waterways.
+The main purpose of the Historical Collections of the Great Lakes (HCGL) is to collect, preserve, and make available historical materials documenting the Great Lakes region and connecting waterways.
 The collection focuses on 1812 to the present with the bulk of the collection documenting the years from 1860 to the present.
-The HCGL seeks materials related to commercial shipping, shipbuilding, navigation, maritime law, commercial fishing, shipwrecks, yachting, labor history, popular literature, freshwater ecology, maritime culture, and history of the Great Lakes ports.
-Types of materials collected include manuscripts, newspaper clippings, photographs, maps, vessel data sheets, maritime architectural drawings, and published materials.
+The HCGL seeks materials related to commercial shipping, shipbuilding, navigation, maritime law, commercial fishing, shipwrecks, yachting, labor history, popular literature, freshwater ecology, maritime culture, and the history of the Great Lakes ports.
+Types of materials collected include manuscripts, newspaper clippings, photographs, maps, vessel data sheets, naval architectural drawings, and published materials.

 4. National Student Affairs Archives

 The National Student Affairs Archives (NSAA) is dedicated to the records of student affairs and higher education organizations.
 The CAC established the NSAA in 1982 in recognition of BGSU's strong historical contributions to research, education, and professional training in the fields of student affairs and higher education administration, and since that time the NSAA has developed into a major repository for the historical records of national, regional, and state (Ohio/Michigan) organizations for professionals in these fields.
 Additional materials in the NSAA include the personal papers of individuals who have been active in the fields of student affairs and/or higher education administration, and relevant published materials.
 While the CAC does not limit its NSAA acquisitions to a specific time period, current holdings in this division date from 1903 to the present day.